Tuesday, September 13, 2011

 1912-2011

 In 1927, Giovanni Renganeschi sold the restaurant to Sicilian-born Giovanni Ballato who renamed John’s Old Place, an anglicized reference to their shared first name.
 Surprisingly, the menu below from about 1936 employs a number of French culinary terms to describe the Americanized fare.
-The “Dinner de Luxe” only costs one dollar, reflecting the deflationary impact of the Great Depression.
+The “dinner de luxe” costs one dollar, reflecting the deflationary impact of the Great Depression.
 When Ballato sold the restaurant in 1938, he was proud that it had been in continuous operation for forty years, not counting the four months it was closed by the authorities during Prohibition.
 Neither owner appears to have taken the Volstead Act very seriously.

-Owner Luis Miguel Amutio created the De Santos concept in Mexico, establishing restaurants in Puerto Vallarta and Guadalajara, before opening this branch in New York in 2008.
 Shown in two scans due to the large size (11 x 17 in.), the menu below includes Italian-inspired starters like octopus carpaccio, grilled calamari, and smoked mozzarella with prosciutto, along with a selection of homemade pastas.
 However, the menu includes other types of food, such as the basil crusted swordfish with "cajun corn," and a bacon cheeseburger served with truffle fries.
-There are also American standards like fillet of beef, rack of lamb, and roast chicken, which are the same type of dishes found on Renganeschi’s set menu.
-Still, restaurants continue to change with the times.
-Making a hip fashion statement, De Santos is the first restaurant in New York to equip its staff with Apple iPads, hoping to also improve the efficiency of taking orders.
-Some believe that such devices will eventually replace paper menus.
-Perhaps the waiterless restaurant, once the quest of entrepreneurs who developed mechanical equipment like the Automat in the early 1900s, is just around the corner in the Digital Age.
+There are also American standards like fillet of beef, rack of lamb, and roast chicken, which are the same type of dishes found on Renganeschi’s menu.

 Notes